 Bengt and Ola Hassis

 The brothers Bengt and Ola Hassis were the first siblings to win Vasaloppet.
 As it should, big brother Ola began by taking home the nine-mile race in 1979.
-It tagged of course little brother Bengt who won the race twice in a row in 1985 and 1986.
+This triggered his younger brother Bengt who won the race twice in a row in 1985 and 1986.

 Ola och Bengt Hassis.
 Foto private.